mateuszniechwiej/MS-2-Quiz-game/README.md

 ## Functionality
 **Homepage**:

+## Issues
+  1.Encoding issue on some questions and answers fetched from Open Trivia API
+  *  Solution not resolved

 # Deployment

 ### This website was developed using GitPod and VSCode, with a repository hosted on GitHub.